Using Markdown in Airtable

 • Dark

 Markdown is a lightweight and readable syntax used for formatting text.
-Formatting text can be useful in Airtable when you are looking to call attention to certain information or just looking for more visually pleasing ways of breaking up information.
-Whether you are new to Markdown or already have experience with using it, this article will help you to better understand where and how to implement Airtable's version of Markdown.
+Formatting text can be helpful when looking to call attention to specific information.
+This article covers where and how to implement Markdown in Airtable.

 Markdown reference table